aojg/shizen/README.md

 # shizen

 This is an old game prototype that runs on Godot v3.2.
+I don't plan on revisiting it, so thought I'd make the code public.

 [![demo_video](https://img.youtube.com/vi/HJakXZglo8Q/0.jpg)](https://www.youtube.com/watch?v=HJakXZglo8Q)

 ## v0.11a